-301(1) For the purpose of the election of Benchers, the Province shall be divided into nine divisions, namely:
+303(1) For the purpose of the election of Benchers, the Province shall be divided into nine divisions, namely:

-- (a) the Regina City Electoral Division, from which there shall be elected not less than five Benchers; - (b) the South East Electoral Division, from which there shall be elected not less than one Bencher: - (c) the Saskatoon City Electoral Division, from which there shall be elected not less than five Benchers: - (d) the Central Electoral Division, from which there shall be elected not less than one Bencher; - (e) the South West Electoral Division, from which there shall be elected not less than one Bencher: - (f) the North West Electoral Division, from which there shall be elected not less than one Bencher; - (g) the North East Electoral Division, from which there shall be elected not less than one Bencher: - (h) the Prince Albert City Electoral Division, from which there shall be elected not less than one Bencher; and - (i) the East Central Electoral Division, from which there shall be elected not less than one Bencher. - (2) The boundary of each electoral division is as described in Schedule 2 to these Rules. - (3) The total number of Benchers, the number of boundaries of the divisions and the number of Benchers to be elected from each division may, subject to section 6 of the Act, be changed by a Rule made by the Benchers pursuant to: - (a) a resolution of the Society passed by not less than two-thirds of the members present at a general meeting of which written notice embodying the proposed change has been given to the members; or - (b) an affirmative vote of two-thirds of those members voting in a referendum respecting the proposed change. - (4) Where, as a result of a rule made pursuant to subrule (3), an additional Bencher is to be elected from a division, the Benchers may appoint a member of the Society eligible to be a candidate for election as Bencher from that division to be the additional Bencher, and the member appointed shall hold office until the next election for the office of Bencher.
+- (a) the Regina City Electoral Division, from which there shall be elected five Benchers; - (b) the South East Electoral Division, from which there shall be elected one Bencher; - (c) the Saskatoon City Electoral Division, from which there shall be elected five Benchers; - (d) the Central Electoral Division, from which there shall be elected one Bencher; - (e) the South West Electoral Division, from which there shall be elected one Bencher; - (f) the North West Electoral Division, from which there shall be elected one Bencher; - (g) the North East Electoral Division, from which there shall be elected one Bencher; - (h) the Prince Albert City Electoral Division, from which there shall be elected one Bencher; and - (i) the East Central Electoral Division, from which there shall be elected one Bencher. - (2) The boundary of each electoral division is as described in Schedule 2 to these Rules.

+[Rule 303(1)(a) - (i) amended; former subrule (3) and (4) deleted, June 21, 2024]